jeffbski/pkglink/README.md

 ## FAQ

+### Q. Can I run this for a single project?

+Yes, pkglink is designed so that you can run it for individual projects or for a whole directory tree.
+It keeps track of packages it has already seen on previous runs (in its refs file) so it can perform links with those as well as any duplication in your project.

 ### Q. Once I use this do I need to do anything special when deleting or updating projects?

 No, since pkglink works by using hard links, your operating system will handle things appropriately under the covers.
 The OS updates the link count when packages are deleted from a particular path.
 If you update or reinstall then your packages will simply replace those that were there.
 You could run pkglink on the project again to hard link the new files.